toke/docker-mosquitto/README.md

     # For TESTING purposes you can use chmod -R 777 /srv/mqtt/*
     # Better use "-u" with a valid user id on your docker host

+    Copy the files from the config directory of this project into /src/mqtt/config.
+Change them as needed for your particular needs.

     docker run -ti -p 1883:1883 -p 9001:9001 \
     -v /srv/mqtt/config:/mqtt/config:ro \
     -v /srv/mqtt/log:/mqtt/log \